Handbook of Business Procedures

 2.2.6.
 GIFT FUNDS - 30-ACCOUNTS

 Gift funds (30-accounts) are used to record gifts and related expenditures received from donors that do not exhibit characteristics of sponsored projects.
 All gifts should be entered in VIP Direct and a solicit code or endowment tracking code should be included when appropriate.
-Supporting documentation and deposits should then be delivered to The University of Texas at Austin’s Development Gift and Data Services (G&DS).
+Supporting documentation and deposits should then be delivered to The University of Texas at Austin’s Gift Operations (TGO) team.
 For more information, contact the University Development Office.

 There are three distinct types of 30-accounts:

 Unrestricted nonendowed gift funds may be deposited for use in a Various Donors/Various Purposes (VD/VP) 30-account.
-Restricted nonendowed gifts, such as for academic support, are deposited into other nonendowed 30-accounts within a college, school, or unit (CSU).
+Restricted nonendowed gifts, such as for academic support or research, are to be deposited into other nonendowed 30-accounts within a college, school, or unit (CSU).
+All restricted gifts for research must be deposited in an account that is appropriately coded in DEFINE with NACUBO code 06.
+Each restricted gift equal to or greater than $100,000 designated for research should receive its own dedicated 30-account with report code GFT RSCH.
 Expenditures are allowed.

 - Endowment Holding